 · 7 min read

-OSHA recognizes 17 organizations in the U.S. and Canada as NRTLs, each for testing and certifying to a particular scope of test standards.
+OSHA recognizes 17 organizations in the U.S. as NRTLs, each for testing and certifying to a particular scope of test standards.
 The test standards are product-specific to verify the safety of equipment when used as intended.

 The Accreditation Services branch of the Standards Council of Canada (SCC) accredits CBs, such as testing laboratories and product certification bodies, to determine whether a product, service or system meets the requirements of a particular standard.
 This includes standards referenced in the Canadian Electrical Code (CEC).
 The CEC is a set of building, installation and maintenance requirements published by the Canadian Standards Association and updated every three years.

 NSF has NRTL accreditation in the U.S. and CB accreditation in Canada.